mouniahamidouche/mouniahamidouche.github.io/_posts/2017-06-05-marl-papers.md

 This is a collection of research and review papers of multi-agent reinforcement learning (MARL).
 The Papers are sorted by time.
 Any suggestions and pull requests are welcome.

 The sharing principle of these references here is for research.
-If any authors do not want their paper to be listed here, please feel free to contact [Lantao Yu](https://lantaoyu.github.io/) (Email: lantaoyu [AT] hotmail.com).
+If any authors do not want their paper to be listed here, please feel free to contact [Mounia Hamidouche](https://mouniahamidouche.github.io/) (Email: mounia.hamidouche [AT] imt-atlantique.fr).

 ## Tutorial and Books
 * [Multiagent Reinforcement Learning](http://www.ecmlpkdd2013.org/wp-content/uploads/2013/09/Multiagent-Reinforcement-Learning.pdf) by Daan Bloembergen, Daniel Hennes, Michael Kaisers, Peter Vrancx.
 ECML, 2013.